jfalcou/eve/doc/manual/functions/bitwise/bitwise_mask.rst

      constexpr Value bitwise_mask( Value lhs ) noexcept }

+This function object returns a mask of bits.
 This mask is full of ones if the input element is not equal to zero and full of zeros otherwise.